 What options are available on the market?

 Stripe is a widely used payment gateway all over the world.
-It works for e-commerce, platforms, and marketplaces.
+It works for e-commerce, platforms and marketplaces.
 Stirpe offers two solutions that meet the needs of the lending platform.
-First one is a newly introduced product called Stripe Connect.
+The first one is a newly introduced product called Stripe Connect.
 This tool is designed to deal with marketplaces and platforms.
 The second one is Transfers API.
-It enables users to collect money into Stripe account and transfer funds through the ACH with API call.
+It enables users to collect money into a Stripe account and transfer funds through the ACH with an API call.

 Regardless of your needs, you can choose either one or another solution.

 In the case of Stripe Connect, Stripe will take care of all transactions made through the platform.
-When the user is going to make a payment, he/she will be transferred to the Stripe.
-There are two options: either to use existing Stripe account or, create a new one.
-After that, you as a middleman will have access to their accounts and will be able to collect the payment on your account via their respective API keys.
-Also, your users will have access to the full Stripe dashboard including reporting, analytics, and payment management functionality.
+When the user makes a payment, he/she will be transferred to Stripe.
+There are two options: either use an existing Stripe account or create a new one.
+After that, you, as a middleman, will have access to their accounts and will be able to collect the payment on your account via their respective API keys.
+Also, your users will have access to the full Stripe dashboard, including reporting, analytics, and payment management functionality.

-From the other side, the transaction process with the Transfers API looks a little bit different.
-You, as the middleman, will have your Stripe account, where all of the payments from both sides accumulate.
+On the other side, the transaction process with the Transfers API looks a little bit different.
+You, as the middleman, will have your Stripe account, where all payments from both sides accumulate.
 Payees will submit their bank account details directly to the loan platform.
-You’ll have the ability to manage ACH transfers to their bank account via the API.
+You’ll be able to manage ACH transfers to their bank account via the API.

-On the one hand, using Transfers API, you will have control over all money transaction from your Stripe account.
-But keep in mind, this also means that you’ll be responsible for keeping track of how much every user has to pay and trigger payouts.
+On the one hand, you will control all money transactions from your Stripe account using Transfers API.
+But keep in mind this also means that you’ll be responsible for tracking how much every user has to pay and trigger payouts.

-The lending firm, Affirm, perform its payment with the usage of Stripe.
-Affirm allows users to split the online purchase into manageable monthly payments.
+The lending firm, Affirm, performs its payment using Stripe.
+Affirm allows users to split their online purchases into manageable monthly payments.
 The online store gets the money in full at once from the investor.
 Cross River Bank, in this case, acts as a lender.
 And borrower, later on, repays the loan to the Affirm.

 Dwolla is another option to manage payment through your platform.
-As well as Stripe, it allows you to deal with a transaction using its API.
-Additionally, Dwolla enables compliant operations with an account manager and Slack channel to ensure all processes go well.
+As well as Stripe allows you to deal with a transaction using its API.
+Additionally, Dwolla enables compliance with an account manager and Slack channel to ensure all processes go well.

-To facilitate bank transfers and payouts, the Dwolla API integrates into your lending platform.
+The Dwolla API integrates into your lending platform to facilitate bank transfers and payouts.
 Dwolla has excellent bank transfer infrastructure.
-It comes with an admin dashboard and provides insight into payments integration.
+It comes with an admin dashboard and provides insight into payment integration.
 Also, Dwolla provides a ready-built mass payment tool, and you can send thousands of payments at once without any technical support.

 Additionally, you will have an opportunity to provide access to multiple members.
-If you have a team, they will have seamless access to the admin dashboard and managing transactions.
+If you have a team, they will have seamless access to the admin dashboard and manage transactions.

-Dwolla is an excellent tool that offers great user experience and smooth documentation.
+Dwolla is an excellent tool that offers a great user experience and smooth documentation.
 However, it has one considerable disadvantage.
-Dwolla doesn’t support international payouts at all, all parties, using Dwolla must be located in the US.
-This fact brings significant geographical limitation to your business.
+Dwolla doesn’t support international payouts at all.
+All parties using Dwolla must be located in the US.
+This fact brings significant geographical limitations to your business.

-PayPal is a monster and indeed the pioneer among payment systems.
-Newly, PayPal introduced the solution for marketplaces called PayPal for Marketplace.
-This comprehensive payments solution works for the lending solution and crowdfunding platforms.
+PayPal is a monster and, indeed, the pioneer among payment systems.
+Newly, PayPal introduced a solution for marketplaces called PayPal for Marketplace.
+This comprehensive payment solution works for lending solutions and crowdfunding platforms.
 PayPal supports users in over 160 countries.
-No other payment provider on the Earth can boast about such volumes.
+No other payment provider on Earth can boast about such volumes.

 Besides, PayPal supports mass payments.
 One way to implement payments is to perform credit card transactions with your payment gateway.
 When the operations have cleared, you can use mass payments to payout the partners.

 As well as, Stripe, PayPal offers two solutions: connected path and managed path.
-Connected path assumes that users will perform payment transaction via PayPal business accounts, while Managed path doesn’t require users to own the business accounts.
-In the first case, PayPal undertakes payments related processes.
-And in the case of the Managed path, all process will be under the control of the lending administrator.
-An excellent example of the lending platform using PayPal for payments can be AbleLending.
-This service offers affordable loans for small local business.
+Connected path assumes that users will perform payment transactions via PayPal business accounts, while Managed path doesn’t require users to own the business accounts.
+In the first case, PayPal undertakes payments-related processes.
+And in the case of the Managed path, all processes will be under the control of the lending administrator.
+An excellent example of a lending platform using PayPal for payments can be AbleLending.
+This service offers affordable loans for small local businesses.
 Thus, helping entrepreneurs to stay afloat.

-If to speak about downfalls, PayPal gets pretty bad feedbacks from users.
+If to speak about downfalls, PayPal gets pretty bad feedback from users.
 The main negative point deals with PayPal implementing subscriptions with Adaptive Payments with “Pre-Approval” Pre-Approval is a regular checkout flow where users are sent to a PayPal checkout page and agree to pay a recurring fee.
-The problem lays in the fact that Payment Pre-Approval has a limitation up to $2,000.
-If the amount, your users have to pay exceeds the limit, they will have to divide the sum and re-subscribe to go through the PayPal checkout flow.
+The problem is that Payment Pre-Approval is limited to $2,000.
+If the amount your users pay exceeds the limit, they will have to divide the sum and re-subscribe to go through the PayPal checkout flow.
 Also, users apprise problems with the documentation and API/SDKs.

 To sum up

-To deal with all those issues, carefully learn the market you are going to enter.
-Find out about all possible pitfalls that occur during your operation and have a plan of how to overcome it.
+To deal with all those issues, carefully learn the market you will enter.
+Find out about all possible pitfalls that occur during your operation and have a plan of how to overcome them.